-AC ELWA-E, the predecessor of AC ELWA 2
+AC ELWA-E, predecessor of AC ELWA 2

 Farmhouse in Lower Saxony heats hot water with photovoltaic electricity

-Despite having a battery storage system, there is still enough surplus at the farmhouse, which is used as photovoltaic heat!
+Despite battery storage, enough surplus remains at the 100-year-old farmhouse, used as photovoltaic heat to boost self-consu

 Facts about the project